yegor256/blog/_drafts/_sv.md

 You remember my blog post about
 [_Why I Don't Want to Live in Silicon Valley_]({% pst 2018/dec/2018-12-18-silicion-valley-criticism %}),
 don't you?
 Read it first if you haven't already.
 The gist of it is that Silicon Valley is a place with a lot of troubles.
-Noone should want to live there, according to that previous post, right?
+No one should want to live there, according to that previous post, right?
 That is what many of my readers concluded, but they were wrong.
 Despite the problems, the place is definitely unique and there are a lot of reasons why